-→ § 73-19-63.
-Offenses and penalties
+§ 73-19-63.
+Penalties.

-Any person violating the provisions of section 73-19-61 shall be guilty of a misdemeanor and, upon conviction, shall be fined not more than One Thousand Dollars (\$1000.00) and/or imprisoned not less than six (6) months nor more than one (1) year at the discretion of the court.
+Any person violating the provisions of Section 73-19-61 shall be guilty of a misdemeanor and, upon conviction, shall be fined not more than One Thousand Dollars (\$1,000.00) and/or imprisoned not less than six (6) months nor more than one (1) year at the discretion of the court.

-→§ 73-19-65.
-Immunity of persons reporting violations
+§ 73-19-65.
+Immunity from liability for persons assisting with investigation or prosecution.

-Any person, organization or entity acting in good faith and without malice, who makes any report or provides any information to any law enforcement agency regarding any violation of section 73-19-61 or who assists in the investigation or prosecution of any violation of section 73-19-61 shall be immune from civil or criminal liability for such acts.
+Any person, organization or entity acting in good faith and without malice, who makes any report or provides any information to any law enforcement agency regarding any violation of Section 73-19-61 or who assists in the investigation or prosecution of any violation of Section 73-19-61 shall be immune from civil or criminal liability for such acts.